For a school’s governing body, recruiting a headteacher is one of its most important and difficult jobs.

 Advertise the position

 The advertisement is a crucial stage of the process because it allows the school or trust to sell itself to potential candidates.
-The best process possible will not be enough if you cannot encourage the best candidates to put themselves forwards.
+However well-organised your process it, that will not be enough if you cannot encourage the best candidates to put themselves forwards.

 Advertisements (and the rest of the process) should be timed to take the resignation deadlines for serving headteachers into account.